Race Rules and Ethics

 Check Points and Cut-Off Times

-All riders must check-in at rest stops, even if they don’t stop.
-This allows us to ensure that every rider is accounted for.
+We would appreciate riders checking in at rest stops, even if they don’t stop.
+This helps us to keep track of riders, ensuring that every rider is accounted for.

 Cutoff times at rest stop locations are calculated based on the slowest average speed a person who is likely to finish any given route may be traveling and may be adjusted according to conditions during the event (unusually fast or slow riders, heat, cold, wind, storms, etc.).

 Ruby Loop – First time cutoff will be at the Summit of Harrison Pass, a little less than half-way into the race.
-This is essentially a point of no-return, as the easiest way back to the start is by finishing the route.
-Cutoff time is 11:30 am (average ride speed 9 mph).
+This is essentially a point of no-return as the easiest way back to the start is by finishing the route.
+Cutoff time is 11:00 am (average ride speed 9 mph).

-Lee School Loop – The only cutoff point will be at the intersection of Pleasant Valley Road and Chimney Creek Road which is also the turn-around point for the 20-mile ride.
+Lee Loop – The only cutoff point will be at the intersection of Pleasant Valley Road and Chimney Creek Road which is also the turn-around point for the 22-mile ride.
 Cutoff time is 11:00 am (average rider speed of 5 mph).

-Secret Pass Loop – The only cutoff point will be at the intersection of Ft.
-Halleck Road and Secret Pass Highway.
+Secret Pass Loop – The only cutoff point will be at the North Ruby Valley.
 Exact cutoff time will be determined based on progress of the Ruby Loop riders at Ruby Valley Church.
-It is anticipated that the cutoff time will be between 11:00 am and 1:00 pm (average rider speed of 6 mph or less).
 The Secret Pass cutoff time is more lenient due to the fact that the North Ruby Valley and Ft.
 Halleck aid stations serve both distances.
 Once the last Ruby Loop rider passes the North Ruby Valley rest stop, the course will be swept and any remaining Secret Pass riders will need to return to Lamoille (it is highly unlikely that any Secret Pass riders will still be outbound at that time).

 Ruby Roubaix Schedule

-9:00 am: Lee School and 20-Mile Ride Start with Escorted Neutral Rollout
+07:30: Lee and Pleasant Valley Ride Start with Escorted Neutral Rollout

 Lee School – 1st, 2nd, 3rd place--Men’s and Women’s